-Exemption for research involving survey or interview procedures or observations of public behavior does NOT apply, except for research involving observations of public behavior when the investigator does not participate in the activities being observed.
+Exemptions 1, 4, 5, and 6 may be applied to research involving children if the conditions of the exemption are met.
+Exemption for research involving educational tests or observations of public behavior does NOT apply, except for research involving observations of public behavior when the investigator does not participate in the activities being observed.
+Exemption 2(iii) may not be applied to research involving children.